jmanhype/vggt-mps/README.md

 ## 🤝 Contributing

+We follow a lightweight Git Flow:

+- `main` holds the latest stable release and is protected.
+- `develop` is the default integration branch for day-to-day work.

+When contributing:

+1. Create your feature branch from `develop` (`git switch develop && git switch -c feature/my-change`).
+2. Keep commits focused and include tests or documentation updates when relevant.
+3. Open your pull request against `develop`; maintainers will promote changes to `main` during releases.

-Contributions welcome!
-Please open issues for bugs or feature requests.
+Please open issues for bugs or feature requests before starting large efforts.

 ## 📄 License